Loading... Please wait...

 Why should I use TEACH Services, Inc. as my publisher?

 It is best to have your title published under a well-known imprint.
 Most national chains and book distributors will not purchase self-published titles.
-We have an excellent reputation and distribution system that makes your book available nationwide, and even international.
+We have an excellent reputation and distribution system that makes your book available nationwide, and even internationally.
 We also offer excellent features such as e-book publishing.
 For additional information on our imprints and printing go HERE.

 Will ABC's buy direct from me, or my non-Adventist publisher?